Gil's Home / Resume / Fave Web Sites / Writing Samples / Gillery /1957 TimeLine / "Toy Book" Excerpt / Nikkeiview / Nikkeiview Blog

 Howdy.
 I'm a writer, editor and online content expert with over 25 years of experience in a variety of media.

-I'm currently Manager of Audience Development for MediaNews Group Interactive, the online side of the company that owns The Denver Post, San Jose Mercury News, Detroit News and St. Paul Pioneer Press, among many others.
-I analyze traffic to MediaNews Group websites and recommend and implement action based on Search Engine Optimization and Search Engine Marketing best practices to increase traffic and interaction; train newsroom staff and interactive content producers on best practices for their sites to grow traffic; help to develop and execute new sites.
+Previously, I was Manager of Audience Development for MediaNews Group Interactive, the online side of the company that owns The Denver Post, San Jose Mercury News, Detroit News and St. Paul Pioneer Press, among many others.
+I analyzed traffic to MediaNews Group websites and recommended and implemented action based on SEO and Search Engine Marketing (SEM) best practices to increase traffic and interaction.
+I also trained newsroom staff and interactive content producers on best practices for both editorial SEO and use of Social Media.
+And, I helped with both the strategic planning and implementation of cutting-edge features, redesigns and new sites.

-I first dove into the exciting -- and fast-changing -- world of the Internet in 1996, when I took my first step in "cyberspace" as Content Editor for Digital City Denver, a new media startup subsidiary of America Online.
+I first dove into the exciting -- and fast-changing -- world of the Internet way back in the day, in 1996, when I took my first step in "cyberspace" as Content Editor for Digital City Denver, a new media startup subsidiary of America Online.

-I left after two years of guiding Digital City Denver to work with another exciting young company, Trip.com, a successful travel Web site.
-As "Content Producer Potentate," (yeah, it was a go-go era), I was in charge of the site's editorial content, including an online magazine and weekly e-mail newsletter (which grew from 100,000 subscribers to almost a million readers worldwide during my time).
+I left after two years of guiding Digital City Denver to work with another exciting young company, Trip.com, a business travel Web site.
+As "Content Producer Potentate" (yeah, it was the go-go era and we could pick whatever stupid title we wanted).
+I was in charge of the site's editorial content, including an online magazine and weekly e-mail newsletter (I grew the subscribers from 100,000 subscribers to almost a million readers worldwide during my time).

 I also established a successful online community of business travelers who connected with each other in Trip.com's message boards.
 In fact, the "Hot Talk" travel forums were so popular that after I elft, and when the company was sold, its members continued "Hot Talk"on their own, using EZBoard (now Yuku).